noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

 intermediary.

 How does this work?
-You might think we do something in Nix, but actually it\'s done not at eval time but at build time in bash. let\'s look at part of the `fixupPhase` of stdenv:
+You might think we do something in Nix, but actually it's done not at eval time but at build time in bash. let's look at part of the `fixupPhase` of stdenv:

     fixupPhase() {